United Parcel Service: fundamental analysis and UPS share price forecast for 2026

 UPS is prioritising strict cost optimisation over revenue growth, and its Q2 guidance reflects a realistic, cautious stance amid ongoing uncertainty.
 If the company succeeds in implementing the planned 3.5 billion USD in savings, including potential further restructuring, it could emerge from the current cycle significantly more profitable and resilient.

-United Parcel Service, Inc. Q2 FY2025 financial report
+United Parcel Service, Inc. Q2 2025 financial results

-On 29 July 2025, UPS released its results for Q2 FY2025, which ended on 30 June 2025.
+On 29 July 2025, UPS released its results for Q2 of the 2025 financial year, which ended on 30 June 2025.
 The key financial metrics compared with the same period last year are as follows:

 • Revenue: 21.22 billion USD (–3%)